+Otto Mile Otto A vid YY D

-Benefit Description You Pay
+Benefit Description Extended care benefits/Skilled nursing care You Pay HIgh

-Extended care benefits/Skilled nursing care facility benefits (cont.)
-HIgh
+facility benefits (cont.)

+Your primary care physician must certify that your skilled nursing facility confinement is medically necessary for care or treatment of the bodily injury or sickness that caused the hospital confinement.
+Nothing

 Skilled nursing facility services require prior authorization from the Plan and the Plan must consider the services to be at a skilled level of care and medically necessary.

-Nothing
+Not Covered: All charges

+Custodial care

-Not Covered: Custodial care Skilled nursing facility days in excess of 120 days of confinement per benefit year All charges
+Skilled nursing facility days in excess of 120 days of confinement per benefit year

 Extended care benefit: Prior authorization is required Nothing

 Not Covered: All charges

 Custodial Care

 Hospice care HIgh

 Hospice Care services are covered with prior authorization from the Plan and if a member's life expectancy is six months or less, and the care is available on an intermittent basis with on-call services available on a 24-hour basis.
 It includes services provided in order to ease pain and make the member as comfortable as possible.
 Nothing

 Hospice care must be provided through a licensed hospice care provider approved by the Plan.

 Not covered: All charges

-Independent nursing, homemaker services.
+• Independent nursing, homemaker services.

 Hospice room and board expenses

+End of life care HIgh

 Ambulance HIgh

 Local professional ground and air ambulance service when medically appropriate Nothing